alexander825/Wikipedia-API/README.md

 Found the package WikipediaR, which needs to be returned to bur unfortunately I couldnt get anything of value out of it.
 Knowing how to pull the page data from day 1, I've edecided to move forward by parsing that semi-formatted text data.
 Begun writing a function to take a webpage and output the summary data that appears in a box on teh right side of wikipedia pages.
 This week I started writitng the code to parse th esemi-structured text data into an R object about the given person.

+Update 3 - 4/7/2019
+Uploading the plan of attack for the program, in software-design-plan, to guide the coding of the program.
+Wrote part 1, to grab an individual person's data from the web and save it to a db.